armanstudy/Turtle-Race-Game/README.md

 The Turtle Race Game is more than just a fun activity—it's a gateway to learning Python in an exciting and interactive way!
 Whether you're a beginner taking your first steps into programming or an experienced coder looking for a lighthearted project, this game has something for everyone.
 Dive into the world of loops, functions, and libraries while cheering for your favorite turtle.
 With colorful graphics and a touch of friendly competition, this project makes learning Python both enjoyable and rewarding.
 So, place your bets, start the race, and let the learning adventure begin!

+## I order to run the code you can run main.py in your code editor.
 ## Preview

 <p align="center">